zolyfarkas/spf4j/README.md

 Run maven with JDK 1.8

 To build project all you need to do is: mvn install

+Spf4j builds against [an avro fork](https://github.com/zolyfarkas/avro) which is published to github repos.
+Until Github removes the authentication requirements, you will need to configure your authentication credentials in your settings.xml. (see the avro fork readme for more detail)

 Please use -Dgpg.skip=true argument is you do not have gpg installed or configured.